17+ Facts about Arctic Terns From Arctic to Antarctic! (Free Printable)

 During the summer in the north, arctic terns can nest in locations such as Iceland and Alaska, which offer ample food resources and relatively low predation.
 Alaska is home to the largest breeding population of arctic terns.

-Arctic Terns: Lifelong Mates and Dedicated Parents:
+Arctic Terns Are Lifelong Mates and Dedicated Parents

 Arctic Terns Lifelong Mates And Dedicated Parents